 |

-Complimentary Medicine and Rehab: This session will feature chiropractic, acupuncture, traditional chinese veterinary medicine and multiple rehabilitation modalities.
+Complimentary Medicine and Rehab: This session will feature chiropractic, acupuncture, traditional Chinese veterinary medicine and multiple rehabilitation modalities.
 Get ready for interactive roles in rehab! |

 |